Experience the Bay

-There are dozens of ways to explore the Chesapeake Bay and its rivers.
+There are dozens of ways to experience the Chesapeake Bay and its rivers.
 From mobile apps to websites to maps, here's our selection of resources to help you explore the Bay and its tributaries, paddle historic water trails, plan an excursion through history across the watershed, and even find healthy beaches.

 Chesapeake Explorer App

 The National Park Service's Chesapeake Explorer mobile app helps users find and visit attractions across the Bay watershed, including parks, trails, camp grounds, museums, and historic sites.
 The ever-expanding app includes up-to-date visitor information, such as hours, locations, and fees.
 The app is available for iPhone and Android.
-Find out more at chesapeakeexplorerapp.com.

 Online Chesapeake Bay, Susquehanna River & Tidal Tributaries Access Guide